- Academic Calendar

 - Forms & Petitions

-If the conflict flag for the subject displays “Yes”, then our scheduling algorithm could not find a conflict-free schedule for the combination of subjects you selected, and no sections were assigned for this subject.
-The online subject listing is the official source of schedule information for all subjects/sections and is a good place to start if you would like to research the source of the conflict.
+If there is a conflict between one or more subjects, then our scheduling algorithm could not find a conflict-free schedule for the combination of subjects you selected, and no sections were assigned for this subject.
+The online subject listing is the official source of schedule information for all subjects/sections and is a good place to start if you would like to research any adjustments to your schedule.

 Please note that the absence of a schedule for a class does not remove it from your registration.
 You are encouraged to drop any classes you do not plan to take as soon as possible.